hwanython/HanSeg_2023/README.md

 # HanSeg_2023
+The Head and Neck oragan-at-risk CT & MR segmentation challenge.
 Contribution to the Grand Challenge (MICCAI 2023)